laravel/spark-next-docs/1.x/introduction.md

 [Stripe](https://stripe.com) is a global leader in payment infrastructure with direct integration with card networks and banks, a fast-improving platform, and battle-tested reliability.
 In addition, intelligent optimizations help increase revenue across conversion, prevent fraud, and assist with revenue recovery.
 Finally, Stripe provides a robust sandbox environment for you to test your application's payment system.

 Spark's Stripe support is provided by the underlying [Laravel Stripe Paddle](https://laravel.com/docs/billing) library.

+## Frequently Asked Questions

+#### **Is it possible to upgrade an application from Spark Classic to Spark?**

+No. However, we will continue to provide bug fixes and security updates to Spark Classic indefinitely.

+#### **Does Spark support any other payment providers?**

+No. Spark only supports Stripe and Paddle and it is not possible for developers to customize Spark to accept additional providers.
+If you need to use another payment provider **you should not purchase Laravel Spark**.

+#### **Do I have to use Tailwind / Blade / Vue / etc. in order to use Spark?**

+No. Spark's billing portal is totally isolated from the rest of your Laravel application and includes its own pre-compiled frontend assets.
+Your own application may be built using the frontend technologies of your choice.